Happy New Year 2020

 One of our "Aloha" friends was eager for our return to his residence so he could give us each a lei he had purchased for us.
 He was also wearing the hat Bob had given him.

-Making life exciting for others, their days and our days.
+We hope to make life exciting for others, their days and our days.

 We are so fortunate to have our bass player as part of the band.
 She keeps a great beat for us and fills up the room with deep rich tones from her 100 year old 3/4 bass.